 Using a Q-tip or a wet toothbrush, clean up the grip frame of the paintball gun.
 Make sure you do not mess around with the trigger assembly.
 It’s not easy to put it all back together if you don’t know how to.
 Focus on the frame itself and dry it up.

-Clean the Bolt and Hammer
+6. Clean the Bolt and Hammer

-Lubricate the Parts
+7. Lubricate the Parts

 Once it’s all cleaned up, you should give each part a thorough inspection for signs of damage again.
 If there’s anything too worn out, this is when you replace the part.
 With everything properly cleaned, you need to lubricate the entire thing carefully.
 Use a Q-tip to lightly coat the O-rings.
-Make sure you only use paintball gun oil recommended by the manufacturer of your model.
+Make sure you only use paintball oil recommended by the manufacturer of your model.

-Reassemble the Gun
+8. Reassemble the Gun

 The last step in how to clean the paintball gun is to just put it all back together.
 While it will be pretty easy to put it back together once you have cleaned out the paintball gun a few times, you should reassemble it using the schematic to help you when you go for it the first time.
-You need to ensure that the order of assembly is correct and every part is installed properly.
+You need to make sure that the order of assembly is correct, and every part is installed properly.